-The college library has a collection of more than 100,000 books and subscribes to approximately 300 magazines, journals, and newspapers.
-There is also an extensive microfilm collection of periodicals.
+The college library has a collection of more than 100,000 books and subscribes to approximately 200 magazines, journals, and newspapers.

-The library web page, located at www.piercecollege.edu/students/ Library, provides a link to the online book catalog as well as to online full-text journals, newspapers and informational databases and indexes.
+The library web page, located at www.piercecollege.edu/students/ library, provides a link to the online book catalog as well as to online full-text journals, newspapers, informational databases, indexes, and thousands of eBooks.

 Enrolled Pierce students are able to borrow library materials by presenting their current Pierce student I.D. card.
-Library policies and regulations are listed both in the library and on the web page.
-Please familiarize yourself with them before borrowing materials.
+Library policies and regulations are posted in the library and on the web page.

 The library is centrally located on the main campus mall.
 Facilities include study carrels, group study rooms, computers, microfilm machines, and copiers.
-Further information is available in the library.

-Professional librarians are always available to teach research skills to students and help them with their information needs.
-Students should consider the library their first and best source of learning materials.
+Professional librarians are always available to teach search strategies to students and help them with their research needs.
+Students should consider the library their first and best source of information resources.